 The Early Birth Association is proud to offer a wide variety of help and support to the babies, families and staff on the TMBU and SCBU at PRH.

 We initially started off as a small charity supporting parents on the units by supplying tea, coffee and biscuits.
 We then went on to supplying blankets, muslins and wash bags.
 With increasing numbers of babies needing neonatal services, we saw the opportunity to do even more to help.
 Over the years, people have become more aware of us, and the greater need for continual support for our local hospitals units.
 With more fundraising and donations received we are now able to offer a diverse and continual range of help and support for everyone on the units.
+Please explore the drop down menus below to get an idea of what we do!

 We give a huge thank you to our supporters, volunteers and people who donate and fundraise for us for making all this possible.
 We have built up excellent relationships with staff on both units over many years, so that they can inform us how we can best support them to do their jobs and to help the babies and families under their care.
 We are able to achieve these things through fundraising events and donations and the time, effort and dedication of our supporters and volunteers.